Was it drugs? Toxic mold? Household poisons? Foul play?

 Bertolotti, Brittany's dad, didn't want to give up on his quest for different answers, but he told Radar Online in February 2017 that he had "lost hope."

 "My father has explored every avenue, but he's got to move on with his life," said Jeff Bertolotti, Angelo's son and Brittany's half-brother.
 "He's not a well man."

 Angelo died on Jan.
 22, 2019.
 Jeff wrote in a Facebook tribute, "He passed with my beautiful sister Pia at his bedside, Frank Sinatra in his ears and a quiet calm on his face.
 RIP Pop's, I'll miss your crazy insane ass, forever."

 Sharon Murphy has remained out of the public eye.

-In what now can't help but come off as a haunting exchange, Murphy had said in late 2002, during her Q&A with Drew Barrymore for Interview, that if she were able to die and come back as anything, it would be a redwood tree.
-She didn't explain why, but its longevity is a possibility.
+In what now can't help but come off as a haunting exchange, Murphy had said in late 2002, during her Q&A with Barrymore for Interview, that if she were able to die and come back as anything, it would be a redwood tree.
+She didn't explain why, but redwoods are known for their durability.

 Asked how she would prefer to die, the actress said, "Painlessly.
 I'd like to be very, very, very, very, very old.
 With all the technology we're inventing and what they're coming up with scientifically, people are having longer lifetimes.
 It's scary, but in the same sense it's also very exciting.
 So I would like to be happy and healthy, and live as long as possible."